Skip to content

 Your doctor may also recommend:

-• imaging tests, such as liver ultrasound imaging, which is a noninvasive way of screening for liver diseases such as cirrhosis, fatty liver, and cancer
+• imaging tests, such as liver ultrasound imaging, which is a noninvasive way of screening for liver diseases such as cirrhosis, steatotic liver disease, and cancer

 • viral hepatitis testing, including hepatitis A and hepatitis B screening tests, that detect viral infections that can cause liver inflammation and damage